Last Updated: December 15, 2022

 Caffeinated fungus is having a moment.
 Medicinal mushrooms like lion’s mane and chaga have a long history of health-related use, but more recently, they’ve taken up residence in western culture—in tablets, in powders, and in many, many podcast ads.

 You can consume mushrooms in almost any form, but one of the most popular options is mushroom coffee.
 This is an alternative to traditional coffee that’s usually (but not always) made with 50% traditional coffee beans and 50% dried mushrooms.
 Devotees claim the mixture provides sustainable, non-jumpy energy—but is mushroom coffee actually healthy?
 What does mushroom coffee taste like?
-Is it acidic?
 And which kind of mushroom coffee is the best?
-To find out, we brewed up a tried a bunch of caffeinated fungus ourselves, from mushroom coffee brands including Four Sigmatic, Ryze, Sun Alchemy, Rasa, and La Republica.
+To find out, we brewed up a tried a bunch of caffeinated fungus ourselves, from mushroom coffee brands including Four Sigmatic, Ryze, MUD\WTR, Sun Alchemy, La Republica, and Laird.
 We also talked with dietitians and had them review our findings to make sure they’re legit.
-Here’s what you need to know about mushroom coffee.

 Here’s the TL;DR on the best mushroom coffee:

 - Four Sigmatic Instant Coffee with Lion’s Mane (Best Instant Mix)

 - Laird Superfoods Organic Peruvian Mushroom Coffee (Best True Coffee Replacement)

 - Om Mushroom Coffee Latte Blend

 The Best Mushroom Coffee